santoshhariharan/Phindr3D/README.md

 A basic user manual is available [**here**](Manuals/Phindr3D_UserManual.pdf).
 Visit our [**FAQ**](https://github.com/santoshhariharan/Phindr3D/wiki/FAQ) page for answers to common questions.

 ### <ins>Phindr3D Organoid Contour Segmentation App</ins>
 The organoid contour segmentation feature of Phindr3D is provided as a separate app ("*Phindr3D-OrganoidCSApp*").
 You can either download the Matlab code or a stand-alone executable program for Windows.
-Please see the [**Phindr3D Organoid Contour Segmentation App Manual**](Manuals/Phindr3D-Organoid-Contour-Segmentation-App_Manual.pdf) and [**Figure 5**](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1008630.g005) or the [**Materials & Methods Section**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008630#sec009) of the PLOS Computational Biology Paper for details.
+Please see the [**Phindr3D Organoid Contour Segmentation App Manual**](Manuals/Phindr3D-Organoid-Contour-Segmentation-App_Manual.pdf) and [**Figure 5D**](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1008630.g005) or the [**Materials & Methods Section**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008630#sec009) of the *PLOS Computational Biology Paper* for details.

 #### Dependencies
 There are no dependencies for the Phindr3D Organoid Contour Segmentation App.